top of page

-Bryn Blackwood is a solo and collaborative pianist based in Toronto, Ontario, with a keen interest in 20th and 21st century music.
-As the current winner of the 2019 Eckhardt-Gramatté National Music Competition, he will be giving a Canadian recital tour in the Fall of 2019, bringing contemporary Canadian music to nine cities across the country.
-He received his Bachelor and and Masters of Music degrees from Western University and McGill University respectively.
+Dr. Bryn Blackwood is a solo and collaborative pianist based in Toronto, Ontario, with a keen interest in 20th and 21st century music.
+As the winner of the 2019 Eckhardt-Gramatté National Music Competition, he gave a Canadian recital tour, bringing contemporary Canadian music to nine cities across the country.
+More recently, he performed a recital tour of the Maritimes with Debut Atlantic this past fall.

-He was a finalist and winner of the Paul J. Bourret Memorial Award for Best Performance of the Test Piece at the 2018 Shean Piano Competition.
+and was a finalist and winner of the Paul J. Bourret Memorial Award for Best Performance of the Test Piece at the 2018 Shean Piano Competition.